Akira (manga): Legacy

 Akira is considered a landmark work in the cyberpunk genre, credited with spawning the Japanese cyberpunk subgenre.
-It actually predates the seminal cyberpunk novel Neuromancer (1984), which was released two years after Akira began serialization in 1982 and was not translated into Japanese until 1985.
-Akira inspired a wave of Japanese cyberpunk-infused manga and anime works, including Ghost in the Shell, Battle Angel Alita, Cowboy Bebop, and Serial Experiments Lain.
-Tetsuo Hara cited Akira as an influence on the dystopian post-apocalyptic setting of his manga Fist of the North Star (1983 debut).
+It predates the seminal cyberpunk novel Neuromancer (1984), which was released two years after Akira began serialization in 1982 and was not translated into Japanese until 1985.
+Akira inspired a wave of Japanese science fiction and cyberpunk manga and anime works, including Ghost in the Shell, Battle Angel Alita, Cowboy Bebop, and Serial Experiments Lain.
+Tetsuo Hara cited Akira as an influence on the dystopian post-apocalyptic setting of his manga Fist of the North Star (1983).
 Manga artist Tooru Fujisawa, creator of Great Teacher Onizuka, cited Akira as one of his greatest inspirations and said it changed the way he wrote.
 Naruto creator Masashi Kishimoto has cited both the Akira manga and anime as major influences, particularly as the basis of his own manga career.
-Bartkira, a fan-made web comic parody of Akira created by Ryan Humphrey, is a panel-for-panel retelling of all six volumes of the manga illustrated by numerous artists contributing several pages each, with Otomo's characters being portrayed by members of the cast of The Simpsons: for example, Kaneda is represented by Bart Simpson, Milhouse Van Houten replaces Tetsuo, and Kei and Colonel Shikishima are portrayed by Laura Powers and Principal Skinner respectively.

-The city depicted in the first two stages of the 1992 video game Last Resort is very similar to that of Neo Tokyo from the anime film.
-In the 1998 video game Half-Life, aspects of the level design were influenced directly by scenes from the manga.
-For example, the diagonal elevator leading down to the sewer canals as well as the design of the canals themselves are taken from scenes in the manga.
-This was confirmed by Brett Johnson, the developer who designed the levels.
-The NeoTokyo mod for its 2004 sequel, Half-Life 2, was also inspired by Akira.
-In the 2002 video game The King of Fighters 2002, Kusanagi and K9999 have an Akira-esque intro before they fight.
-Kaneda's motorcycle appears in the 2020 video game Cyberpunk 2077.